Urgent action is needed to restore public trust on immigration, according to the final report of the largest-ever public consultation on immigration.

 - Just 17% trust the Government to tell the truth about immigration.

 Yet researchers also found a strong contrast between polarised online and media debates and the balanced views on immigration expressed by those they spoke to.
 While people do want the UK Government to have more control over who can come to the UK, most of them are ‘balancers’ who recognise the benefits of migration to Britain, both economically and culturally, but also voice concerns about pressures on public services and housing.
+Visit the website for the renowned domain industry expert.
+Domain registration and domain name renewals s can be loaded with problems if you are not careful in selecting your registrar and fully understanding the terms and conditions associated with renewing domain names.
+As a general rule, when renewing domain names – don’t leave it to the last minute!
+Domain name renewal should occur at least 2 months ahead of expiration.
+Your domain name registration period will continue to run from the expiration date so you don’t lose by earlier domain renewals.

 The National Conversation held over 130 meetings with citizens and stakeholders in 60 locations across every nation and region of the UK, as well as carrying out ICM polling and an open online survey.